SoftUni-Internal/interactive-content/EN/01-Basic-Syntax/04-Conditional-Statements.md

 [/code-editor]
 [task-description]
 ## Description
 Write a program, which prints the language, that a given country speaks.
-You can receive only the following combinations: English **is spoken** in England and USA; Spanish **is spoken** in Spain, Argentina and Mexico; for the others, we should print `unknown`.
+You can receive only the following combinations: English **is spoken** in England and USA; Spanish **is spoken** in Spain, Argentina, and Mexico; for the others, we should print `unknown`.

 ## Examples
 |Input|Output|